noncorpus/DnD5e/campaign_notes/README.md

 -Scroll of scorching ray

 ### Lodge at Cold Mountains to the North - in Room (August 17)
-- Woman in lodge wants us to kill someone in the Cult for her benefit
+- Woman in lodge wants us to kill someone in the Cult for her benefit - wearer of purple
 - Destroy treasure over mountain pass village (Lana - Talis)
 - Castle passphrase: Tiamet our mother and strength
 - Very small village, tavern, assembly hall